-This not only includes ethnic Siberians and Mongolians but also those invited form further afield.
+This not only includes Slavic Russian citizens and ethnic Siberians but also those from further afield, including the Caucuses, members of former Soviet republics and some surprising attendees.
 “The Scots, the Chinese, the Americans, the Poles (and) the Serbs are the guests of the Moscow procession” declared Nikolai Zemtsov, co-chairman of the All-Russian public movement.

 Who do we remember?

 Growing from a desire to remember those who perished in the Great Patriotic War (World War II to us) defending the Motherland, it also came to embrace the memory of those who perished in other fields of engagement, or who suffered later as a result of their wounds.
 Those who departed after leaving their military careers behind and slipping into civilian retirement are also included.